Betula Jacquemontii Multistemmed Birch

 Himalayan Birch, Betula Jacquemontii or White Stem Birch multi stem trees

-Betula Jacquemontii or Jacquemonts Birch, is also known as Himalayan Birch or White Stem Birch.
+Betula Jacquemontii Multi Stem trees are also referred to as Jacquemonts Birch also Himalayan Birch or White Stem Birch.
 This extremely hardy tree will beautify your garden with its stunning white bark year-round!
-These particular specimens are multi-stem trees, making the most of the white bark.
+These particular specimens are multi-stem trees, making the most of the beautiful white bark .

 Native to the Himalayas, Betula Jacquemontii was first discovered in Nepal in 1841, and has since become a garden favourite in the UK.
 It is most notable for its bright white bark, which some gardeners even wash to maintain its pure white appearance!
 When the bark peels back as the tree grows, a creamy pinkish layer is revealed.
 The yellow catkin flowers emerge first in the spring, followed by the 5 cm long ovate leaves, dark green in colour, with a lighter green underside which creates a shimmering effect in a breeze.
 The foliage of Himalayan Birch turns a bright golden yellow in the autumn.
 Once the leaves have fallen, the beautiful white bark will be a stand-out in your winter landscape.